WallarooLabs/wally/README.md

 ### Limitations

-We have numerous issues open to improve existing Wallaroo functionality.
+We have [numerous issues open][open issues] to improve existing Wallaroo functionality.
 For a high-level overview, please see our [current limitations document][current limitations].

 ## Getting Started